AyalaYankelevich/LearningPlatformProject/README.md

 - Users and admins authenticate via JWT tokens.
 - AI integration is abstracted to allow easy swapping of real GPT API.
 - The project is public with clear commit messages.
-- Codebase follows best practices: linted, commented, modular.
+- Codebase follows best practices: commented, modular.

 ## Setup Instructions:
 **1. Clone the repository:**